mouachan/bbank-apps/README.md

 As a developper, we always have in mind the same question "What if we can avoid a long meeting with business users ?
 What if we can let them design the business case and just plug and play with the other pieces : build, secure, deploy  and monitor the application !"

 And the same from them : « F..c… I lost my morning, I can’t remember if he talk about Streaming or API, he also said something about deploying in 2 weeks the new feature because of I don’t know what !!!
-Why I can’t update my rating rule in a real time ??? »
+Why I can’t update my rating rule in real time ??? »

 Throw this story, we will demonstrate how can gives the hands to Business Users to create throw processes and rules a functional core of a company loan simulator.
 Based on the functional core, developper can build, secure and deploy the application in a few clicks/commands.